h3ndrk/incremental-backup/README.md

 This program is an implementation of an efficient incremental backup solution.
 It stores file informations in a human-readable directory (here called 'index').
 The backups can be stored in tar-archives.

-For a full list of options try:
+For a full list of options read the man-page `incremental-backup.1`.

-    backup --help

 ## Features